About Marie-Curie Postdoctoral Fellowships

 Applicants are strongly encouraged to incorporate a secondment to another organisation into their fellowship plans.
 Ideally this secondment should be to an organisation in another sector.
 For example, a researcher carrying out a fellowship at a university might consider a secondment in the public or private sector, a NGO, a museum or other appropriate organisation.

 The Research Executive Agency (REA) evaluates all eligible proposals in order to identify those whose quality is sufficiently high for possible funding.
 The basis for this evaluation is a peer-review carried out by independent experts.
-The results will be made available on the call page of the Participant Portal.
+The results will be made available on the call page of the EU Funding and Tenders Portal.

 REA then negotiates with some or all of those applicants whose proposals have successfully passed the evaluation stage, depending on the budget available.
 If negotiations are successfully concluded, grant agreements providing for an EU financial contribution are established with the participants.